Essien16/doctorsa/README.md

 ### Idempotent webhook processing

-Every provider event has a unique `providerEventId`.
+Every provider event has a unique provider event ID.
+Webhook processing runs in a MySQL transaction and uses row locks around the relevant visit and payment.

-Webhook processing:

-- Executes inside a PostgreSQL transaction.
-- Locks the visit and payment rows.
-- Stores the provider event with a unique constraint.
-- Uses `ON CONFLICT DO NOTHING` for concurrent duplicate delivery.
-- Updates payment and visit state only once.
+The event is stored in webhook_events, where provider_event_id is unique.
+INSERT IGNORE safely handles concurrent delivery of the same event.
+A duplicate event returns success without repeating the payment update, assignment, or status-history transitions.

 Duplicate events return success without repeating state transitions.